 Dermal Fillers: How Much Are They?

-Prices for dermal fillers have become a lot more affordable recently.
-However, the final price that you pay can be dependent on the specific doctor and clinic that you visit and where you choose to have the treatment.
-Below, we've outlined some starting prices to give you some initial ideas.
+The final price that you pay for dermal fillers can be dependent on the specific doctor and clinic that you visit and the country they are in.
+Below, we've outlined some average starting prices to give you an idea of worldwide rates.
 These are not fixed or guaranteed though, and they may vary from patient to patient depending on individual circumstances.

 |Country||Price (EUR €)|